How the rule of law dies in Poland

 On 22 March 2019 the Batory Foundation and ESI made another concrete recommendation:

-"The European Commission needs to take Poland to the Court of Justice of the European Union (CJEU) as soon as possible for infringement of the EU's fundamental values and principles, focusing on disciplinary procedures and the executive's control over judges."
+"The European Commission needs to take Poland to the European Court of Justice (ECJ) as soon as possible for infringement of the EU's fundamental values and principles, focusing on disciplinary procedures and the executive's control over judges."

 Two weeks later, on 3 April 2019, the European Commission launched another infringement procedure against Poland, stating that "the new disciplinary regime undermines the judicial independence of Polish judges by not offering necessary guarantees to protect them from political control, as required by the Court of Justice of the European Union."

-On 19 November 2019 the CJEU issued a landmark ruling, setting out criteria to judge the independence of any court as determined by the EU treaty and inviting the Labour Chamber of the Polish Supreme Court to apply these criteria.
-On 5 December 2019, the Labour Chamber ruled that the new Disciplinary Chamber failed to satisfy the criteria of judicial independence as set out by the CJEU.
-It also invited all Polish judges to apply the CJEU criteria directly.
+On 19 November 2019 the ECJ issued a landmark ruling, setting out criteria to judge the independence of any court as determined by the EU treaty and inviting the Labour Chamber of the Polish Supreme Court to apply these criteria.
+On 5 December 2019, the Labour Chamber ruled that the new Disciplinary Chamber failed to satisfy the criteria of judicial independence as set out by the ECJ.
+It also invited all Polish judges to apply the ECJ criteria directly.

-In response, on 12 December the government presented a draft law introducing a range of new disciplinary offences specifically targeting judges applying the recent CJEU ruling.
-As proposed by ESI in a third report, on 14 January 2020 the European Commission asked the CJEU to issue an interim measure to stop all activity by the new Disciplinary Chamber.
-Less than 10 days later and in clear defiance of this step, on 23 January PiS' parliamentary majority adopted the new law allowing the targeting of judges applying the CJEU ruling.
+In response, on 12 December the government presented a draft law introducing a range of new disciplinary offences specifically targeting judges applying the recent ECJ ruling.
+As proposed by ESI in a third report, on 14 January 2020 the European Commission asked the ECJ to issue an interim measure to stop all activity by the new Disciplinary Chamber.
+Less than 10 days later and in clear defiance of this step, on 23 January PiS' parliamentary majority adopted the new law allowing the targeting of judges applying the ECJ ruling.

-By the time the CJEU rules on this matter there may not be much of an independent judiciary left to save.
-The CJEU has not yet ruled on the Commission's request for an interim order to suspend the work of the disciplinary chamber.
+By the time the ECJ rules on this matter there may not be much of an independent judiciary left to save.
+The ECJ has not yet ruled on the Commission's request for an interim order to suspend the work of the disciplinary chamber.
 Two steps need to be taken urgently:

-First, the Commission should request from the CJEU to put the infringement case concerning the disciplinary system into accelerated procedure.
-The on-going intimidation of judges as well as the Polish government's dismissal of the CJEU verdict from November 19 provide strong arguments for this.
+First, the Commission should request from the ECJ to put the infringement case concerning the disciplinary system into accelerated procedure.
+The on-going intimidation of judges as well as the Polish government's dismissal of the ECJ verdict from November 19 provide strong arguments for this.

 All European political groups that care about the integrity of the rule of law in the European Union should support this as a matter of huge significance that goes beyond party politics.
 What is at stake in Poland today is the future of the EU as a project based on the rule of law, the separation of powers and human rights.